 Sexual harassment is a form of gender discrimination.
 If you feel that you are being sexually harassed by an employee or non-employee, or are working in a sexually charged or hostile working environment, you should not wait to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
 Similarly any other kind of harassment based on race/color, religion, national origin, age, disability discrimination by a customer, or other non-employee is unlawful under Title VII of the Civil Rights Act of 1964 and similar Ohio laws.
 Harassment based on that is based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information is a form of employment discrimination and is unlawful.
 If you feel that you have been harassed for any of these reasons you should not wait to call the right attorney at 866-797-6040 to schedule a free and confidential consultation.
-At The Spitz Law Firm, LLC, you will meet with an experienced employment discrimination attorneys to find out what your legal rights are and the best way to protect them.
+At Spitz, The Employee’s Law Firm, you will meet with an experienced employment discrimination attorneys to find out what your legal rights are and the best way to protect them.
 It does not matter if you have been wrongfully fired or are still employed, there is no reason to wait to find out what your legal rights are and how to protect yourself from employment discrimination.

 The materials available at the top of this page and at this gender discrimination, wrongful termination, and sex harassment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking “what should I do if my manager wants to fuck me?”, “I’m being sexually harassed at work,” “my supervisor grabbed my ass”, “my boss is touching my breasts” “I’ve been wrongfully terminated,” or “how do I report sexual harassment at work?,” your best course is to contact an Ohio sexual harassment attorney/hostile work environment lawyer to obtain advice with respect to sexual harassment/hostile work environment questions or any particular employment law issue.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at the top of this page or through this employment law website are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at the top of this page or through this employment law website are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.